Things about Progressive Multi-focus Lenses

 Discomfort that may occur at your first wear:

 - Spatial sensation changes, distance judgment and depth sensation of objects change.
-First wearers should not drive at once and do strenuous exercise.
+First wearers should not drive at once and not do strenuous exercise.

 Items to be noticed in purchasing glasses: